Super Xevious: GAMP no Nazo: Development

 Super Xevious: GAMP no Nazo was created from Namco's efforts to cash in on the success of Xevious, following its overwhelming success on the Family Computer (pictured above).

 Super Xevious: GAMP no Nazo was designed by Namco as a sequel to the original Xevious.
 Development was assisted by Tose, a company that produces games for other developers.
 GAMP no Nazo was not designed by series creator Masanobu Endo, as a year before its release he left Namco to form his own company, Game Studio.
 Endo was against the idea of a sequel to Xevious as he felt it was unnecessary.
 The overwhelming success of the Family Computer home version of Xevious prompted Namco to disregard Endo's wishes, and create a sequel to cash in on the game's popularity.
 Despite its similar title and gameplay, GAMP no Nazo and the arcade game Super Xevious have little in common.
 The game's title translates to The Mystery of GAMP or The Riddle of GAMP, a nod to the game's usage of puzzle-solving and mystery.

 GAMP no Nazo was published on September 19, 1986, in Japan.
 The game was packaged in a long plastic box with a reflective gold cartridge shell, similar to Nintendo's The Legend of Zelda.
 It is the first Namco game on the Family Computer to not use a collection number on its packaging, a common feature for Namco's previous games on the console.

 In 1987, GAMP no Nazo was released in arcades for the Nintendo VS. System, where it was renamed VS. Super Xevious.
 The arcade version was made to be much harder than its home console counterpart, with enemies becoming much more aggressive and power-ups becoming scarce.
 A board game based on GAMP no Nazo was published the same year, where the objective is to get to the end of the board without getting hit by enemies or losing a "Solvalou marker".
 GAMP no Nazo is included in Namco Museum Archives Vol. 2, a collection of Namco-published Nintendo Entertainment System games released on June 18, 2020.
-The original VS. System arcade version was released for the PlayStation 4 and Nintendo Switch on April 11, 2024 by Hamster Corporation via the Arcade Archives series, under the English title, VS. Super Xevious: Mystery of GUMP.
+The arcade version was released by Hamster Corporation as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 on April 11, 2024, under the English title VS. Super Xevious: Mystery of GUMP.